becarpenter/book6/pdf/baked.md

 - Web services with AAAA records
   \[[2.
 DNS](#dns)\] and proper
-  configuration; monitoring said that everything okay, but users could not access the web services via IPv6 from the Internet.
+  configuration; monitoring indicated that everything was okay, but users could not access the web services via IPv6 from the Internet.
 Someone forgot a firewall rule, and the monitoring system was on the inside of the network.